Guardians and Gladiators: Critical response

 Laura Bradley at The Daily Beast commended SVU for taking a stance on racial police bias.
 "SVU is clearly committed to meeting the challenge head-on, primarily through its central hero Olivia Benson," she stated.
 "It’s clear that SVU’s writers and producers take their mandate seriously this season—and for the most part, “Guardians and Gladiators” is a fascinating look at how these shows might slowly re-imagine their roles.
 Still, this process is not going to be easy or seamless.
 SVU might’ve shifted its vantage point, but we’re still living in the same fictionalized world with the same fictional characters.
 We’ve known some of these characters for decades, and for all that time they have, more or less, been treated as heroes—their actions justified, their mistakes minimized, their misjudgments forgiven after generally gentle scrutiny."
 She continued, "Benson, Fin, and their crew are no more or less broadly representative of actual police now than they were a few years ago—but we, too, now see them in a different light.
 As the future continues to take shape, both on screen and in real life, it’s unclear what SVU will ultimately look like.
 Still, this is a fascinating first step—particularly because save for a couple questionable moments, SVU has done a good job of refusing to let its officers off the hook so far."

 Neetha K. at Meaww commented, "There are a lot of eyes on crime procedurals these days and of the ones that have aired, 'Law & Order' has taken a more nuanced -- and rightful -- approach in addressing the issue.
 The show also took a remarkable step in making Olivia admit her own bias, but what is key will be to see whether the show will continue addressing the police's bias and systemic racism throughout not just the season, but for the remainder of the show."
-In a second article, Neetha pointed out that the self-revelation of Benson's potential bias left SVU viewers split on the issue on whether or not she is biased, or the extent of how much; while also noting that SVU "went much further than any other show – even its network sister show, 'Chicago PD' – in looking at the systemic racism that exists in the country and within the police and how it has affected the concept of law and order in society."
+In a second article, Neetha pointed out that the self-revelation of Benson's potential bias left SVU viewers split on the issue on whether or not she is biased, or the extent of how much; while also noting that SVU "went much further than any other show – even its network sister show, Chicago P.D. – in looking at the systemic racism that exists in the country and within the police and how it has affected the concept of law and order in society."
 She went on further, "Of course, Olivia's acceptance of her own bias was met with mixed reactions.
 Admittedly, even if she is a fictional character, Olivia is one of the good ones -- and the way she admitted and reflected on her bias confirms that.
 However, some viewers found it hard to admit that Olivia might be racist – though that is not what the show intends.
 However, there were viewers who appreciated the direction 'Law & Order: SVU' has taken for its 22nd season and for its lead character."